Michael Cassidy headshot

 Odom Board PCB Design (2023)

-Designed a custom odometry PCB for VEX Rootics, featuring high-precision sensor integration and compact layout.
+Designed a custom odometry PCB for VEX Robotics, featuring high-precision sensor integration and compact layout.
 It was used to fuse lidar and encoder reading to develop a Kalman Filter based localization system

 Odom Board PCB